thabisoram/tmp-java/README.md

 # tmp-java
 A fuel depo management desktop application to manage clients, orders and stock.
-Files exceeds for then 100 please view on google drive https://drive.google.com/open?id=159V6d1DS_2UK5o-ykExbe_9ZWd5Aa8_2
+This project has more than a 100 files therefore cannot be uploaded to Github, please view it on google drive.
+Run it in a IDE Like Netbeans. https://drive.google.com/open?id=159V6d1DS_2UK5o-ykExbe_9ZWd5Aa8_2